Christmas on Mistletoe Farm

-Christmas On Mistletoe Farm is a 2022 British Christmas comedy musical film, written and directed by Debbie Isitt.
-It was released on Netflix on 23 November 2023.
+Christmas on Mistletoe Farm is a 2022 British Christmas comedy film written and directed by Debbie Isitt.
+It was released on Netflix on 23 November 2022.

 Plot

 Matt Cunningham, a widowed father of five, finds out he has inherited a farm.
 After some persuasion, he leaves his London home for the farm to use it as a retreat to get a pitch that his boss is hampering him for completed on time.
 However, when he arrives, his farm hand Beano along with his kids and the village people have other ideas than just work.